 Jul 13, 2012 — An Oakland, Calif., nonprofit group encourages low-income families to figure out for themselves what they need to get ahead, and then helps them achieve their goals.
 Its pilot program for low-income families is proving to be a promising new approach to an old problem.

 Jul 12, 2012 — A nonprofit that helps low-income families in Eugene, Ore., recycles mattresses to help bring in money.
 Its funding model is inspiring other nonprofits to start salvaging junk to support services for the poor.

 Jul 11, 2012 — Poverty among single mothers is an astounding 66 percent in Reading, Pa., where Jennifer Stepp is raising three children by herself.
-To survive, Stepp relies on a safety net of support from the government, charities, family and friends.
-Without help, the odds are stacked against her and her family.
+To survive, she relies on a safety net of support.

 Jul 11, 2012 — Robert Siegel speaks with Olivia Golden, fellow at the Urban Institute, about why there has been an increase of single mothers who are in poverty.

 Jul 10, 2012 — Poverty in America is on the rise.
 Here's a breakdown of the more than 46 million poor Americans still struggling despite the slow economic recovery.

 Jul 10, 2012 — Tens of millions of Americans are still struggling, despite the slow economic recovery.
 In Reading, Pa., the nation's poorest city, local nonprofit Opportunity House provides a lifeline for families trying to stay afloat by offering day care, housing and other assistance.
 But many in Reading are still left behind.